Simple Ayurvedic Strategies for the Winter Season

 Do not skimp on good quality fats from nuts, seeds and ghee (clarified butter).

-Perform self-massage (link: see blog post the benefits of Ayurvedic self-massage, Abhyanga) a few days a week and follow it with a soak in a warm bath.
+Perform self-massage (See the benefits of Ayurvedic self-massage, Abhyanga) a few days a week and follow it with a soak in a warm bath.

 By using these time-tested principles of Ayurveda and living in accordance with the rhythms of nature, we can keep our Vata energies healthy and balanced this winter.

 Cheryl McSherry is a NAMA certified Ayurvedic Practitioner (who owns Pure Principles Skincare (pureprinciples.com) and sees a consistent stream of clients in her private Ayurvedic practice.
 You can find Cheryl at lovinghandsayurveda.com.